ShehabCE/shehabce.github.io/_posts/2018-10-19-Binary-Search-Trees.markdown

 {% endhighlight %}

 <h4>2.
 In-Order Traversal</h4>
-Traversing through the BST by visiting the left child first, then the parent, and then its right child.
+Traversing the BST by visiting the left child first, then the parent, and then its right child.
 Its also the sorted order of visiting the tree.
 <p align="center">LEFT CHILD -> ROOT -> RIGHT CHILD</p>
 {% highlight c++ %}
 void InOrder(TreeNode *t) {